 For drugs you take month after month, mail orders deliver prescription savings.
 Ask your physician if you can order a 90-day supply instead of a 30-day supply.
 You pay less per dose when buying a larger quantity, and with insurance, will be charged only one co-pay instead of three.

 In many cases, pills cost about the same no matter how high the dosage.
 In other words, a supply of 100 mg pills likely costs little more than a bottle of 50 mg pills but delivers twice as much of the drug.
 Ask your physician or pharmacist if your prescription is safe for pill splitting.
 If the answer is yes, request that your doctor order double the required dosage and explain how to split the pills safely.

 If your doctor wants to put you on a new drug, ask if he or she can provide samples so you can try a few doses for free before paying to fill the prescription.
 Some doctors may be even more generous, depending on their stock of samples.

 Coupons aren't just for toiletries and groceries; they also yield prescription savings.
 Search sites such as Internet Drug Coupons to find manufacturer coupons and free trials from pharmaceutical companies.
 You can also check to see who manufactures your prescriptions and go directly to the drug companies' websites.
 Many offer free 30-day trials or coupons.

 If the prescribed medication is more than you can afford, ask your pharmacist or doctor about alternative drugs that would achieve the same or similar results and cost less.
 We know of one mother who was handed a prescription to treat her son's face rash.
 The medication cost nearly $600.
-The pharmacist suggested an alternative that cost just $35, and the doctor agreed that it would be equally effective.
-The moral: Never feel awkward about telling your doctor that a prescription is too expensive.
+The pharmacist suggested an alternative that cost just $35, and the doctor agreed it would be equally effective.
+The moral: Never feel awkward about telling your doctor a prescription is too expensive.
 Have an open discussion about all available options.